 How safe is the HPV vaccine?

-By July 25, 2007, just 13 months after the HPV vaccine was licensed in the United States, 2,207 adverse reaction reports pertaining to Gardasil were filed with the federal government -- an average of more than five reports per day.
+By June 1, 2014, less than 8 years after the HPV vaccine was licensed in the United States, 34,700 adverse reaction reports pertaining to Gardasil were filed with the federal government -- an average of 12 reports per day.
 Through the Freedom of Information Act, the content of these reports was made available.
 According to Tom Fitton of Judicial Watch, a government watchdog organization, they "read like a catalog of horrors."
-In the case reports submitted to the FDA, five deaths were described due to blood clots and heart disease.
+In the case reports submitted to the FDA, 165 deaths were described due to blood clots and heart disease.
 In addition, many of the vaccine recipients were stricken with serious and life-threatening disabilities, including Guillain-Barre syndrome, myalgia, paresthesia, loss of consciousness, seizures, convulsions, swollen body parts, chest pain, heart irregularities, kidney failure, visual disturbances, arthritis, joint pain, difficulty breathing, severe rashes, persistent vomiting, miscarriages, menstrual irregularities, reproductive system complications, genital warts, vaginal lesions and HPV infection -- the main reason to vaccinate.
-Hundreds of teenage girls and young women were rushed to the hospital for debilitating ailments following their Gardasil shots.
+Thousands of teenage girls and young women were rushed to the hospital for debilitating ailments following their Gardasil shots.
 (It should be noted that although the reports appear to implicate the HPV vaccine in a variety of adverse reactions, definitive causation has not been established.
 Conversely, it should also be noted that a confidential study conducted by a major vaccine manufacturer indicated that "a fifty-fold under-reporting of adverse events" is likely.
 In other words, perhaps only 2 percent of all adverse reactions are revealed.
-Thus, more than 110,000 teenage girls and young women could have been hurt by Gardasil during the 13-month period between June 8, 2006 and July 25, 2007.)
+Thus, more than 1 million teenage girls and young women could have been hurt by Gardasil during the 8-year period between June 8, 2006 and June 2014.)

 How effective is the HPV vaccine?